All Guides About Start Here

 Pillars 5, 6 & 7

-Backlinks (Pillar 6): For a brand new site, the priority is earning the first 10–20 relevant links — not auditing a toxic backlink profile you do not have yet.
-The highest-ROI approach for a content site: publish original data that other writers will cite naturally.
-See our AI tools for micro SaaS guide as an example of linkable original research.
+Backlinks (Pillar 6): A backlink is a link from another website pointing to yours.
+For a brand new site, the goal is earning the first 10–20 relevant links — not cleaning up a list of bad ones you don't have yet.
+The most efficient way for a content site: publish original data other writers will quote naturally.
+See our AI tools for small subscription businesses guide as an example of original research that earns links.

-AI readiness (Pillar 7): Google AI Overviews, ChatGPT, and Perplexity are now discovery channels.
-The practical checklist is short but almost nobody has done it: allow GPTBot and CCBot in robots.txt, add FAQPage schema to pages with question-and-answer sections, structure content with clear paragraph-level answers, and verify your brand appears when you search your key topics in AI tools directly.
+AI readiness (Pillar 7): Google's AI Overviews, ChatGPT, and Perplexity are now where many people look first.
+The to-do list is short, but almost nobody has done it: let AI crawlers like GPTBot and CCBot read your site (in your robots.txt file), add FAQ schema to any Q&A sections, write in clear paragraph-sized answers, and check whether your brand actually shows up when you ask the AI tools your key topics yourself.

 robots.txt for AI Crawlers

-Most sites are blocking GPTBot (ChatGPT's crawler) by default.
-If you want to appear in AI-generated answers, add to your robots.txt:
+Most sites are blocking ChatGPT's crawler (GPTBot) by accident.
+If you want to appear in AI-generated answers, add to your robots.txt file (which tells search engines and AI tools what they're allowed to read):

 User-agent: GPTBot